Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/U-Net.md

 > It consists of a `contracting` path (left side) and an `expansive` path (right side).

+Contracting Path

 > The contracting path follows the typical architecture of a convolutional network.
 It consists of the repeated application of two 3x3 convolutions (unpadded convolutions), each followed by a rectified linear unit (ReLU) and a 2x2 max pooling operation with stride 2 for downsampling.
 At each downsampling step we double the number of feature channels.

+Expansive Path

 > Every step in the expansive path consists of an upsampling of the feature map followed by a 2x2 convolution ("up-convolution") that halves the number of feature channels, a concatenation with the correspondingly cropped feature map from the contracting path, and two 3x3 convolutions, each followed by a ReLU.
 The cropping is necessary due to the loss of border pixels in every convolution.

+Final Layer

 > At the final layer a 1x1 convolution is used to map each 64-component feature vector to the desired number of classes.

 ## 3 Training

 > Due to the unpadded convolutions, the output image is smaller than the input by a constant border width.

+> The energy function is computed by a pixel-wise soft-max over the final feature map combined with the cross entropy loss function.

+Weight Map

+> We pre-compute the weight map for each ground truth segmentation to compensate the different frequency of pixels from a certain class in the training data set, and to force the network to learn the small separation borders that we introduce between touching cells (See Figure 3c and d).

+Network Initialization

 ### 3.1 Data Augmentation